 OS Explorer 125

 This is a very intersting if not classically pretty walk, along the south coast of Kent has much to explore.
 It starts in historic Rye (a Cinque port), and follows a river down to the sea.
-Then it passes a quiet beach backed by sand dunes to Camber.
-After that the walk enters into the Lydd Ranges, which is now a nature reserve.
+Then it passes Camber Sands, a quiet sandy beach backed by sand dunes.
+The seas goes out a long way at low tide here, uncovering sandbars.
+Next is Camber, a holiday camp village, Then the walk enters into the Lydd Ranges, which is now a nature reserve.

-The most interesting part of the walk is Dungeness - a huge nuclear power station (helping to save the world from Global Warming), a pub, a village of chalets with driftwood gardens, a heritage railway with miniture steam trains, 2 light houses (the power station was built in the way of the first...), Britain's only desert (due to the low rainfall) and its biggest expanse of shingle (small pebbles) - leading to a strange, unique and desolate landscape.
+The most interesting part of the walk is Dungeness - a huge nuclear power station (helping to save the world from Global Warming), a pub, a village of chalets with driftwood gardens, a heritage railway with miniture steam trains, 2 light houses (the power station was built in the way of the first...).
+Its Britain's biggest expanse of shingle (small pebbles) - leading to a strange, unique and desolate landscape - a chalet village on pebbles, with unique beach vegetation, not soil and grass.

-Either continue along the coast to The Pilot (pub) for a bus, or walk inland through the nature reserve (and a RSPB site) to Lydd village for a bus
+Either continue along the coast to The Pilot (pub) for a bus, or walk inland through the nature reserve (and a RSPB site) to Lydd village for a bus.
+Lydd's church is worth a visit.

 |Lydd Ranges||Lydd Range are only open for about 65 days a year.
 They are open for a 2 week period at Christmas, a period in August, and the rest of the 35 days are scattered throughout the year.
 Walking inland along roads around the ranges would not be very long and not fun.|